bluecats/bluecats-docs-edge/edge-software-features-for-system-integrators.md

 - EdgeMAC - Hardware MAC address of the Edge
 - EdgeName - User defined description for the Edge
 - BeaconMAC - Scanned (public) BT Address of the detected BLE device, or MAC in payload if available
-- BeaconIdentifier - iBeacon key, UID, BC Identifier
+- BeaconIdentifier - iBeacon key, UID, BC Identifier, Private MAC Address
 - RSSI - Received Signal Strength Indicator in dBm
 - MPow - Measured power at 1 metre
 - Accuracy - Calculated accuracy (estimated distance in metres) based on RSSI and measured power